sighupio/fury-kubernetes-monitoring/kube-state-metrics/README.md

 ## Configuration

+Fury distribution kube-state-metrics is deployed with following configuration:
+- Resource limits are `100m` for CPU and `150Mi` for memory
+- Listens on port 8081
-kube-state-metrics exposes metrics about itself on port `8082` and kubernetes-relates metrics on port `8081` every 30 seconds.
+- Exposes kubernetes-related metrics on port `8081` and metrics about itself on port `8082` and
+- Metrics are scraped every 30 seconds by Prometheus

+## Deployment

+You can deploy kube-state-metrics by running following command in the root of the project:

+`$ kustomize build | kubectl apply -f -`

+To learn how to customize it for your needs please see the [#Examples]() section.

 ## Alerts